 Safeguard Your Career

 Remember, many employers want to see a graduate from a nationally accredited school for these same reasons, so it only makes sense for your career to keep your doors open to all potential job leads; otherwise, you may be limited to working only in the state where you received your diploma.
-Additionally, if you choose to continue your education and pursue an advanced degree, many graduate schools limit admissions to students who received their initial degrees from nationally accredited programs.
+Additionally, if you choose to continue your education and pursue an advanced degree, as you start to look at how to find the best nurse practitioner programs, you will see that many graduate schools limit admissions to students who received their initial degrees from nationally accredited programs.

 Here are the questions to ask before choosing a school